Red Smith (sportswriter): Criticism of Muhammad Ali

 Smith was a strong critic of former world heavyweight boxing champion Muhammad Ali until late in Ali's career.
 This was because when Ali refused to serve during the Vietnam War, claiming his case as a conscientious objector, Smith, who had never served in uniform himself, wrote: "Squealing over the possibility that the military may call him up, Cassius makes himself as sorry a spectacle as those unwashed punks who picket and demonstrate against the war", and berated Ali for being a "draft dodger" and a "slacker".

 Later Smith famously commented on Ali's first professional defeat in 32 bouts, against Joe Frazier: "If they fought a dozen times, Joe Frazier would whip Muhammad Ali a dozen times; and it would get easier as it went along".
 Ali went on to fight Frazier twice more, winning both times, once by unanimous decision and once by TKO.
 Before their final match, the 1975 Thrilla in Manila, Smith admitted Ali was both a great fighter and a great man.

 Later life and family

 Smith was married twice.
 His first wife, Catherine, died in 1967.
 Smith then married Phyllis Warner Weiss in 1968.
 The couple lived in New Canaan, Connecticut, and in Martha’s Vineyard, Massachusetts.
-At the time of his death, Smith had two children, five stepchildren, six grandchildren, and two great-grandchildren.
+At the time of his death, Smith had two children, five stepchildren, six grandchildren, and three great-grandchildren.